sebnitu/vrembem/docs/_packages/grid.md

 ## grid_gap-y_[key]

 Adjusts the vertical gap spacing based on the provided key.
-Gap key output is based on the values in [`$gap-scale`](#gap-scale) variable map.
+Gap key output is based on the values in [`$gap-map`](#gap-scale) variable map.

 ```html
 <div class="grid grid_gap-y_xl">